 Infectious Disease

-Disease investigation and prevention of outbreaks are among the highest priorities of Wood County Health Department due to the fact it is an important part of protecting the public’s health.
-Our goal is to prevent and reduce transmission of all infectious disease through a system of surveillance, control and education.
-Certain communicable diseases are required by law to be reported to the local health department.
-Our epidemiologists contacts the healthcare provider, patient and/or family to determine how the disease was contracted and also instructs how to prevent further spread of the disease.
+Disease monitoring and investigation and the prevention of outbreaks are among the highest priorities of Wood County Health Department as an important part of protecting the public’s health.
+Our goal is to prevent and reduce transmission of infectious diseases through a system of surveillance, control and education.

 Foodborne Illness